Banjica concentration camp: Operation

 The first mass execution in Banjica occurred on 17 December 1941, when 170 prisoners were shot.
 By the end of 1941 the camp held between 2,000 and 3,000 prisoners.
 By 1942, most Jews in occupied Serbia were taken to Banjica and shot at Jajinci, Marinkova Bara and the Jewish cemetery.
 Thousands were killed at those execution sites.
-According to survivors, the SP UGB and Serbian State Guard were responsible for executions including the killing of children, but records indicate that the majority of executions were carried out by the Germans, with the assistance of the Serbian State Guard.
+According to survivor testimony cited by Cohen, executions were performed by the Belgrade Special Police (SP UGB) and the Serbian State Guard (SDS), including the killing of children.
+Cohen also cites records indicating that the majority of executions were carried out by the Germans, with the assistance of the SDS.
+Israeli writes that the Gestapo carried out most executions, assisted by camp administration and other personnel under the authority of the Special Police.

 In the spring of 1942 the Germans used a gas van brought from the Sajmište to murder Jewish inmates on two separate occasions.
 A number of Chetnik guerrillas were imprisoned in the camp that autumn.
 Executions continued throughout the war, and many inmates were shot as hostages.
-By September 1944, collaborationists of the Serbian State Guard, Serbian Volunteer Corps and Chetniks captured about 455 of the remaining Jews in the occupied territory who were sent to the camp where they were killed immediately.
+Cohen writes that between 1942 and September 1944 at least 455 Jews in hiding were captured by Ljotićites, Nedićites and Chetniks, who received rewards for each Jew they found; the captives were transported to Banjica and killed upon arrival.

 In late 1944 the Germans forced a chain gang of Yugoslav prisoners to incinerate the remains of those killed in Banjica.
 A surviving member of the chain gang, Momčilo Damjanović, testified that the incineration of the corpses was organized by a unit of the Kommando 1005, headed by SS-Standartenführer [Colonel] Paul Blobel, the man responsible for erasing traces of German atrocities throughout German-occupied Europe.
 According to the Encyclopedia of the Holocaust:

 In November 1943 SS-Standartenführer Paul Blobel, the officer in charge of Aktion 1005, came to Belgrade in order to set up a unit that would disinter the bodies of the murder victims and burn them.
 The unit, consisting of fifty members of the Sicherheitspolizei (Security Police) and German military police, as well as 100 Jewish and Serbian prisoners was engaged in its gruesome task of obliterating the traces of the murders up to the fall of 1944.